-Studies show that 77% of consumers say they are more likely to buy from a brand they follow on social media over one they don't, so growing your social media strategy should only benefit you.
+According to Social Media Today, 77% of consumers say they are more likely to buy from a brand they follow on social media over one they don't, so growing your social media strategy should only benefit you.

 Chances are that juggling with multiple social media profiles will make your work harder and you'll have a harder time building a visible social media presence.
 Setting the basics right will do you a lot of good.
 Start using a social program to schedule posts, be constant, offer help and create valuable content based on what people are asking and need in their daily business struggle.

 Checking your boxes after reading this article should be liberating.
 Start improving your social media strategy.
 Good luck!